simonsobs/symlens/README.rst

 4. sin2t12 for :math:`\mathrm{sin}(2\theta_{12})`
 5. L for :math:`|\vec{L}|`

-and any other arbitrary symbols which will be replaced with data later on.
+and any other arbitrary symbols which will be replaced with numerical data later on.

-The special symbols can be accessed as follows:
+The special symbols can be accessed directly from the module, e.g.:

 .. code-block:: python